 Abuse of process argumentsBack to top

 Unreasonable delayBack to top

-The nurse or midwife’s right to a fair hearing under human rights legislation includes a right to having their case heard within a reasonable time, 2 so the length of any delay is a relevant consideration for the panel.
+The nurse, midwife or nursing associate’s right to a fair hearing under human rights legislation includes a right to having their case heard within a reasonable time, 2 so the length of any delay is a relevant consideration for the panel.

-For our purposes, the relevant time runs from when we first notified the nurse of midwife that we were sending their case for an investigation.3
+For our purposes, the relevant time runs from when we first notified the nurse, midwife or nursing associate that we were sending their case for an investigation.3

 The panel will only use its power to stop all or part of a case due to delay, in exceptional circumstances.
-This could be where there is real prejudice to the nurse or midwife which means that a fair hearing would be impossible because of the delays.
+This could be where there is real prejudice to the nurse, midwife or nursing associate which means that a fair hearing would be impossible because of the delays.

-In an argument about delay, the panel will hear submissions from the nurse or midwife, and from us, on the circumstances leading up the application.
+In an argument about delay, the panel will hear submissions from the nurse, midwife or nursing associate, and from us, on the circumstances leading up the application.

 These will include the chronology of events, any possible reasons for delays, the way the nurse or midwife engaged with our process, and what any external third parties did or failed to do.

 Unreasonable delay will be a possible abuse, if the period of the delay gives grounds for ‘real concern’.4

 In considering this, it will be relevant to consider the effect of the delay on the proceedings and any unfairness it could cause to the nurse, midwife or nursing associate.5